 TYPOGRAPHY AS AN IDENTIFIABLE ELEMENT

 Choosing the right font and the right size is an important decision.
 Some of the more famous brands use a font logo design only, like Nutella, Facebook, and Prada.
 If you are branding only with typography, it is recommended that you use a custom font so that your logo is unique and different from other logos.
-You can even choose to hide a shape like the arrow in the Fedex logo.
+You can even choose to hide a shape like an arrow in the FedEx logo.
 You can also incorporate a graphic symbol into your typography like Amazon and the arrow going from A to Z.

 RESEARCH AND DESIGN

-Nowadays there are many inexpensive and accessible ways to create logos such as uploading logos or worse using royalty free images or icons.
+Nowadays there are many inexpensive and accessible ways to create logos such as uploading logos or worse using royalty-free images or icons.
 If you are looking to create an impactful brand, you are strongly advised not to resort to these cheap tactics.
 Is it unique?
 Has this already been done?
 Is this a visual cliché?
 These are questions that should be asked about any logo design.
 The creative process is usually 90% research and 10% design.

 YOUR LOGO NO LONGER MEETS YOUR EXPECTATIONS?

-At Web Creation London, we take the time to get to know you, your business, your customers and your goals.
+At Web Creation London, we take the time to get to know you, your business, your customers, and your goals.
 Our logo design process begins with learning more about you.
 We offer quality and tailor-made service to ensure your business receives the attention it deserves.
 If you would like to know more about our visual identity creation services, contact us.